cdk-patterns/serverless/the-simple-graphql-service/README.md

 ![architecture](img/architecture.png)

-This is an example CDK stack to deploy The Simple [GraphQL](https://graphql.org/) Service inspired by the [CDK AppSync Module example]( https://docs.aws.amazon.com/cdk/api/latest/docs/aws-appsync-readme.html#usage-example)
+This is an example CDK stack to deploy The Simple [GraphQL](https://graphql.org/) Service inspired by [Thorsten Hoeger](https://twitter.com/hoegertn) contributions to the [CDK AppSync Module example]( https://docs.aws.amazon.com/cdk/api/latest/docs/aws-appsync-readme.html#usage-example)

 An advanced version of this pattern was talked about by [Heitor Lessa](https://twitter.com/heitor_lessa) at re:Invent 2019 as "The Cherry Pick".